Pyloric stenosis

 The location of the pylorus

-The pylorus is a muscular valve that holds food in the stomach until it is ready for the next stage in the digestive process.
+The pyloric valve is a ring-shaped muscle that holds food in the stomach until it is ready for the next stage in the digestive process..

 Enlarged pylorus muscles